NoxelS/python-base-api/README.md

 make install
 ```

-This will also generate your `uv.lock` file
+This will also generate your `uv.lock` file.

+You are now ready to start development on your project!
+The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

 ### 3. Run the pre-commit hooks